chg-training/chg-training-resources/docs/population_genetics/principal_components_analysis/simulated_pca_example.md

 What may not be apparent is that these loadings are very closely related to the PCs themselves.

+To see this, look at the plot above.
+In the first plot, rows 1-500 are elevated, while in the second plot rows 250-500 are elevated.
+These are exactly the row lists we chose originally.

 To see this, first look at the eigenvalues from both the above decompositions:
 ```r
 plot( pca$values, loadings$values[1:100] )
 ```
 They are the same!

-It turns out that these two things (PCs and loadings) are 'dual' to each other - in particular the PCs are just the **projections of the columns of X onto the loadings**.
-Specifically:
+It turns out that these two things (PCs and loadings) are 'dual' to each other.
+The PCs are, in fact, just the **projections of the columns of X onto the loadings** - and the loadings are the projections of the rows of X onto the PCs.

 * The $k$th loading expresses *how much each row contributes* to the $k$th PC.